Ukraine’s wait for NATO membership – and Zelensky’s frustration – loom over final day of summit, meeting with Biden - Local News 8

 “We agree on the language that we proposed, and you proposed, relative to the future of Ukraine being able to join NATO.
 We’re looking for a continued, united NATO,” Biden said in brief remarks alongside NATO Secretary General Jens Stoltenberg at the summit site.

+Sloat said the purpose of the declaration would be to bolster Ukraine’s deterrence and send a message to Russia.

+“We believe the declaration we will announce today seeks to ensure Ukraine’s future as a free independent, democratic, and sovereign nation.
+It signals in joint long-term commitment to building a powerful defensive and deterrence force for Ukraine, of course for both stability and for peace.
+This multi-lateral declaration will send a significant signal to Russia that time is not on its side,” Sloat said.

-The issues lingering over Ukrainian accession to NATO could make this latest meeting between Biden and Zelensky much different than the congratulatory ones they’ve held earlier this year.
+And while Biden is expected to offer “near and long-term support for Ukraine” during a one-on-one meeting with Zelensky, the issues lingering over Kyiv’s accession to NATO could strike a different tone to the two leaders’ congratulatory encounters held earlier this year.

 The meeting will be draped by a 15-year wait for Ukraine to get answers on just when it can join the allied group.
 NATO first welcomed Ukraine’s membership aspirations during a 2008 meeting in Bucharest, Romania, but little progress has been made and the timeline remains uncertain.